Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 In my experience, combining teachers and resources like books, audio, and apps can achieve the top results.
 But, of course, this varies from one person to another.

-To learn a new language, speak with native speakers or people familiar with it.
+To learn a new language, speak with native or familiar speakers.
 This allows you to understand the proper wording and where to use it.

 Most apps and books teach the theory and textbook language, not the informal version.